Yespo-CDP/yespo-shopify/README.md

 - [Generate an API key](https://docs.yespo.io/reference/api-keys) and add it to the `Account connection` section
 - Connect general script
 - Connect webpush script
-- Enable/disable web tracker on your site
+- Enable/disable web tracking on your site